ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

 }
 ```

-And the following JSON redactor configuration:
+and the following JSON redactor configuration,

 ```
 <JSONRedactor>